How to Boot Oracle Linux 7 into Rescue and Emergency Modes via systemd

 This article describes how to configure Oracle Linux 7 (OL7) to boot into rescue and emergency modes.

-In OL7, both rescue mode and emergency mode are systemd targets which replaced the concept of runlevels in previous OL versions.
+In OL7, both rescue mode and emergency mode are systemd targets (that replace runlevels of previous OL versions).

 Rescue mode is equivalent to single user mode and requires the root password.

-Rescue mode allows you to repair your system in situations when it is unable to complete a regular booting process.
-Rescue mode will try to mount all local file systems and start some important system services, but it does not activate network interfaces neither allow multiple users to be logged in.
+Rescue mode allows the system to be repaired in situations when it is unable to complete it's regular boot process.
+Rescue mode attempts to mount all local filesystems and start important system services, however does not activate network interfaces, nor allow multiple users to be logged in.

-Emergency mode provides the most minimal environment possible and allows you to repair your system even in situations when the system is unable to enter rescue mode.
-In emergency mode, the system mounts the root file system as read-only, does not attempt to mount any other local file systems, does not activate network interfaces.
+Emergency mode provides a minimal environment allowing the system to be repaired even in situations when the system is unable to enter rescue mode.
+In emergency mode, the system mounts the root file system as read-only, does not attempt to mount other local fileystems and does not activate network interfaces.